-Fetch by The Dodo presents our shelter partner, Oregon Humane Society.
+Fetch presents our shelter partner, Oregon Humane Society.
 As the pet insurance brand that shelters trust, we’re proud to highlight the important work they do for animals.

 Oregon Humane Society (OHS) believes in new beginnings, protecting animal welfare and building a community of like-minded pet lovers.
 These principles can be summed up in its 150-year long mission, “to create a more humane society.”

 Around 240 adoptable cats and dogs can stay at OHS at one time — but there’s always room for pets who need shelter in emergencies.
 “We try to be strategic and always have a little bit of wiggle room so that we can respond if a shelter in the region is overpopulated and needs to send some animals our way,” Sarah Yusavitz, corporate relations officer at OHS, said.

 Pets who stay at OHS have a high chance of being adopted — just last year, the shelter found homes for over 7,000 animals.
 Due to the COVID-19 pandemic, the shelter implemented appointment-based adoptions (as opposed to walk-ins) and created a lengthier virtual-vetting process, which increased their adoption success rate.
 “Our vetting process, even though it takes much longer, has really proven to be very successful in finding the right match for the animals.
 And, just ensuring that the animals are going to the best home that's suited for them,” Sarah said.

 Help your dog live a healthier, longer life.